How to Plant a Tree in Your Yard

 4. Follow proper planting instructions—being sure not to plant too deep!

-- Inspect your new tree for girdling roots, or roots that are wrapping around the base of the tree.
-This often happens as trees are stored in pots or ball and burlap and roots encircle the stem because they lack space to grow outward.
+- Inspect your new tree for girdling roots or roots wrapping around the base.
+This often occurs when trees are stored in pots or in burlap and ball, and their roots encircle the stem because they lack space to grow outward.

-- Remove girdling roots before planting prevents root issues once the tree grows larger.
+- Removing girdling roots before planting prevents root issues once the tree grows larger.

 - Dig a shallow, saucer-shaped hole that is just deep enough to expose the root flare at the ground’s surface.
 The root flare is the spot where the roots begin to extend sideways from the tree’s trunk.